Amelia Earhart Memorial Scholarship

 - Ventura County 99s:

-The Ventura County Ninety-Nines are pleased to offer up to 3 Student Pilot Scholarships and 1 Advanced Scholarship per year with a value up to $3,500.
+The Ventura County Ninety-Nines are pleased to offer Student Pilot and Advanced Scholarships.
 Visit the website for more information.

 Other Scholarship Opportunities

 Members of the International Society of Women Airline Pilots would like to invite you to apply for our Financial and Airline scholarships.
 The International Society of Women Airline Pilots is a group dedicated to assisting women who aspire to be airline pilots.
 Our scholarships are for advanced flight training.
 Financial scholarships are cash awards paid directly to a flight school or training institute.
 Financial awards are available for CFI, CFII, MEI, ME Commercial (SE Commercial required), or ATP.
 Financial applicants must have a Commercial certificate for airplanes, with an instrument rating or non-U.S. equivalent.
 Airline scholarships are donated by corporate and individual sponsors.
 Past awards have included B-737 type ratings, B-727 type ratings and B-727 engineer ratings.
 The availability of airline scholarships changes every year, so applicants are not able to apply for specific aircraft ratings.
 Once awarded, the aircraft type and corporate sponsor will be announced to the winner.
 Airline applicants must have an ATP rating, or non-U.S. equivalent, current Flight Engineer written complete, and a First Class Medical Certificate.
 Please feel free to e-mail the scholarship co-chair Cheryl Konter if you have more specific questions.